-Cystoscopy can also be used to treat bladder conditions.
+A cystoscopy can also be used to treat underlying bladder conditions.
 Your doctor can pass tiny surgical tools through the scope to remove small bladder tumors and stones or to take a sample of bladder tissue.
-Other uses include:

 Your doctor might prescribe antibiotics before and after the procedure if you have a UTI or a weak immune system.
 You may also need to give a urine sample before the test.
-If your doctor plans to give you general anesthesia, you’ll feel groggy afterward and you’ll need to arrange a ride home.
-Plan to take time to rest after the procedure at home.
+If your doctor plans to give you general anesthesia, you’ll feel groggy afterward.
+That means before the procedure, you’ll need to arrange a ride home.
+Plan to take time to rest at home after the procedure, as well.

-The procedure might be performed in a hospital or doctor’s office and you will need some form of anesthesia, so be prepared for that.
-Talk to your doctor about your options before the procedure.
+The procedure might be performed in a hospital or doctor’s office.
+You will need some form of anesthesia, so talk to your doctor about your options before the procedure.
+These include:

-Outpatients will be given local anesthesia.
+Local anesthesia: Outpatient procedures generally involve local anesthesia.
+This means you’ll be awake.
 You can drink and eat normally on your appointment day and go home immediately after the procedure.

-With general anesthesia, you may need to fast for a certain number of hours ahead of time.
-General anesthesia means you’ll be unconscious during the cystoscopy.
+General anesthesia: General anesthesia means you’ll be unconscious during the cystoscopy.
+With general anesthesia, you may need to fast for several hours ahead of time.

-With either regional or general anesthesia, you will probably need to stay in the hospital for a few hours following the procedure.
+With either regional or general anesthesia, you will probably need to stay in the hospital for a few hours after the procedure.

-Just before the cystoscopy, you’ll go to the bathroom to empty your bladder.
-You’ll change into a surgical gown and lie down on your back on a treatment table.
+Just before the cystoscopy, you need go to the bathroom to empty your bladder.
+Then, you change into a surgical gown and lie down on your back on a treatment table.
 Your feet may be positioned in stirrups.
 The nurse may provide you with antibiotics to help prevent a bladder infection.

 Your doctor looks through a lens as the scope enters your bladder.
-A sterile solution will flow through to flood your bladder.
+A sterile solution also flows through to flood your bladder.
 This makes it easier for your doctor to see what’s going on.
 The fluid might give you an uncomfortable feeling of needing to urinate.

-With local anesthetic, your cystoscopy may take less than five minutes.
-If you’re sedated or given general anesthesia, the entire procedure may take 10 to 30 minutes.
+With local anesthesia, your cystoscopy may take less than five minutes.
+If you’re sedated or given general anesthesia, the entire procedure may take 15 to 30 minutes.

 Some people develop more serious complications, including:

-- Swollen urethra: This is the most common complication.
+Swollen urethra (urethritis): This is the most common complication.
 It makes urination difficult.
-If you aren’t able to urinate for more than eight hours after the procedure, contact your doctor.
+If you can’t urinate for more than eight hours after the procedure, contact your doctor.

 - have bright red blood or clots of tissue in your urine